 Model 25 and its standard tools could be stored on the Electrolux ‘All-Ready’ rack – a stained, polished wood wall mounting fixture.
 But buyers who purchased Model 25E received an Equipment Box – a polished wood storage trunk which held the vacuum and a range of additional tools not included with the standard model, such as the library brush, the dry polisher and the demother.

-This machine has the distinction of being the first Electrolux vacuum to include a bag-full indicator.
-When the pores of the cloth bag clogged with dust and airflow dropped, a red indicator was displayed through the small clear window on top of the machine.
+This machine has the distinction of being the first Electrolux vacuum to include a bag-full indicator, in the form of a simple pressure valve.
+When the pores of the cloth bag clogged with fine dust and airflow through the machine was impeded, a red indicator was displayed through the small clear window on top of the machine.